raghavendra990/raghavendra990.github.io/_posts/2015-09-07-django-starter-tutorial.md

 <h4>Writing views</h4>
 <br>
-Views as by name is responsible what user will view.
+"Views.py" as by name is responsible what user will view.
 Views are written in file views.py .<br>
 <code>polls/views.py</code><br>

 {% highlight python %}